-Specifically, this eBook provides a detailed guide on conducting research for your contract manufacturing business.
-We’ll also show you how to turn your research into compelling content that will raise brand awareness and build trust with your ideal customers.
+Specifically, this guide provides a detailed guide on conducting research for your contract manufacturing business.
+We’ll also show you how to turn your research into compelling content to raise brand awareness and build trust with your ideal customers.

 We will cover:

 - The case for research content